 Eileen and the Ecumenical Movement

-Eileen believes that those outside the Church lose their respect for Catholics who try to please them by watering down Catholic doctrine, even though to their face they may not indicate this loss of respect.
+Eileen believed that those outside the Church lose their respect for Catholics who try to please them by watering down Catholic doctrine, even though to their face they may not indicate this loss of respect.
 In their hearts, they respect those who hold to their identity, to doctrine, and tradition.
 If the Church were to give up its identity, union with other Christians would not be unity but self-destruction.